nudro/VistaMorph/misc/networks.md

 - Activation functions (ReLU, LeakyReLU, GELU)
 - Normalization techniques (BatchNorm, LayerNorm)
 - Regularization (Dropout)
 - Connection patterns (Residual, Skip connections)

+## Note on Bias Parameters
+For options 3 and 7, we explicitly set `bias=True` in the Linear layers to ensure proper initialization and avoid the "ReLU object has no attribute 'bias'" error.
+This is particularly important when using BatchNorm1d and Skip Connections.